ZSL

 River Citizen Science Network and annual Forum for London

 In this age of environmental crisis, we need a range of data and evidence-collection methods to underpin environmental decision-making and to massively scale up our action for positive change.
-Well-designed citizen science can be a cost-effective and high-impact way of gathering broad and detailed information and can build social capital and connect people to nature.
+Well-designed citizen science can be a cost-effective and high-impact way of gathering broad and detailed information, and can build social capital and connect people to nature.

 ZSL also hosts an annual Citizen Science Forum for all those that participate in citizen science projects on London's rivers.
-The forum provides an opportunity to thank Citizen Scientists and show how the data they are collecting is being used to improve London' rivers.
-It also enables increased collaboration between NGOs, statutory agencies, policy makers and businesses in London as well as allowing organisations to highlight future opportunities for volunteering.
+The forum provides an opportunity to thank Citizen Scientists and show how the data they are collecting is being used to improve London's rivers.
+It also enables increased collaboration between NGOs, statutory agencies, policy makers and businesses in London, as well as allowing organisations to highlight future opportunities for volunteering.
 See below for more details on the citizen science projects you can get involved with.

-The RMI is a scheme created by The Riverfly Partnership which is a dynamic network of organisations working together to protect river habitats for wildlife and to improve water quality.
-ZSL are an active board member of The Riverfly Partnership.
+The Riverfly Monitoring Initiative (RMI) is a scheme created by The Riverfly Partnership, a dynamic network of organisations working together to protect river habitats for wildlife and to improve water quality.

 Volunteers attend a training session to learn how to identify outfalls, how to rank the extent of pollution and how to report severely polluting outfalls to Thames Water.
 Volunteers are then allocated a section of the riverbank to survey.
 Volunteers use an app to record the location and condition of the outfalls and once surveys have been completed, staff fill in any inaccessible areas by completing in channel surveys.
 The results of all surveys are then sent to Thames Water, who use the data to identify the sources of pollution from the outfalls and prevent further pollution entering the rivers from misconnections.
 Every year, the Outfall Safari program surveys four rivers within London and has recently expanded to survey urban waterbodies beyond Greater London, within the wider Thames Water operational boundary.
 For information on when we carry out surveys and how to get involved, please see How to Volunteer.